gbourniq/django-on-aws/README.md

 Another benefit of cloud services is the ability to leverage the following features:
 - Application `auto-healing`, where unresponsive instances are automatically replaced.
-- Application `auto-scaling`, to allow a dynamic fleet of instances scaling based on demand and/or schedule.
+- Application `auto-scaling`, for a dynamic fleet of instances, scaling based on demand and/or schedule.

 ## Content